Search

 ProgramGradesDescriptionCost

-Numbers and NaturePre-k to Grade 1This hands-on nature camp will explore the intersection of math and nature by connecting numbers and concepts campers are familiar with to the natural world around us.
+Numbers and NaturePre-k to grade 1This nature camp will connect numbers and concepts campers are familiar with to the natural world around us.
 We will create number-themed art projects, explore the habitats on and around our campus, and play games along the way.
-Created by Belmont Day teacher Leigh Twarog, this camp mixes art, math, nature, and fun!
-Campers will get a free swim period and rest time each day.$560
+Created and led by Belmont Day teacher Leigh Twarog, this camp mixes art, math, nature, and fun.
+Campers will have a free swim period and rest time each day.$850

 ProgramGradesDescriptionCost